hyperledger/fabric/docs/source/channel_update_tutorial.rst

     peer lifecycle chaincode package fabcar.tar.gz --path github.com/hyperledger/fabric-samples/chaincode/fabcar/go/ --lang golang --label fabcar_1

 This command will create a chaincode package named ``fabcar.tar.gz``, which we can use to install the chaincode on our peer.
-In this command, you need to provide a chaincode package label as a description of the chaincode.
 Modify the command accordingly if the channel is running a chaincode written in Java or Node.js.
-Issue the following command to install the package on peer0 of Org3:
+Issue the following command to install the chaincode package ``peer0.org3.example.com``:

 .. code:: bash